Quakers in the American Revolution: Background

 By 1750, Quakers lived across the colonies, with settlements in New Hampshire, Connecticut, Rhode Island, Massachusetts, Delaware, New York, Maryland, and both North and South Carolina.
 In addition, Quakers heavily settled in both the Pennsylvania and New Jersey colonies, and controlled the former both culturally and politically.
 Though widespread, many of these communities maintained contact with each other and with Quakers in Great Britain.
 This sustained communication complimented Quaker attitudes towards their community and society at large- for the most part Quakerism encouraged a high degree of internal unity, as well as a cultural separation from outsiders.
 Nevertheless, this separation usually did not negatively affect Quaker communities, and across the colonies (and especially in Pennsylvania) members of the Society of Friends thrived.

 Quaker Theology promoted diplomacy and rejected any forms of physical violence.
 The faith accepted the authority of secular governments, but refused to support war in any form.
 This is commonly referred to as the Peace Testimony.
-Those who acted against the religion's tenants and refused to repent were usually expelled from the faith.
+Those who acted against the religion's tenets and refused to repent were usually expelled from the faith.

 Many of these religious guidelines were dictated at regular meetings.
 Biweekly Preparative meetings acted as the regular worship times, while regional Monthly meetings dealt with disciplining those who acted against the faith's beliefs.
 Additionally, annual Yearly Meetings served as the highest authority on both spiritual and practical matters.
 Of these, the Philadelphia Yearly Meeting held the most recognized authority.

 By the second half of the eighteenth century, many Quakers held positions of authority in the Pennsylvania Assembly.
 However, the onset of the French and Indian War caused most Quaker members to leave their governing positions.
 This experience encouraged many within the faith to forsake external success and instead focus on religious reform.
 Consequently, Pennsylvania Quakers became much more strict concerning their congregation's conduct, and expelled increasingly more members for such offenses.
 Other Quaker communities soon followed Pennsylvania's example.